 So far so good though, as those professions are generally not related to tourism, apart from museum employees.
 Right?
 Wrong!

-It would be fair to say that the strikes in Greece most frequently affect transportation within the Athens area, as well as the trains and suburban railway.
+Strikes in Greece most frequently affect transportation around Athens, and the train routes to north Greece.
 Taxis and air traffic controllers are very rarely on strike in Greece.
-If they are, your hotel should be able to help you find a taxi even on a strike day, or you could use the Beat App.
-We also recommend Welcome Taxis.
+If they are, your hotel should be able to help you find a taxi even on a strike day.
+I also recommend Welcome Taxis.

 What happens on a transportation strike day in Greece?